 Farmer Bob has 24 cows, and Farmer Tom has 38 cows.
 To calculate Farmer Tom's cows as a percentage of Farmer Bob's cows, you'd follow the same procedure as with a smaller number.
 First divide 38 (the number of Farmer Tom's cows) by 24 (the number of Farmer Bob's cows), then multiply by 100:

 38 ÷ 24 = 1.5833; 1.583 × 100 = 158.33 percent

 So, Farmer Tom has 158.33 percent as many cows as Farmer Bob.

 Showing How Things Change Over Time

 Percents can also be used to show how much a quantity has changed over time.
 This is called percentage change.
 To calculate percentage change, you'll need the original quantity and the amount of the quantity after it has changed.
 You first calculate the amount of change by subtracting the original quantity from the final quantity.
 Then divide the amount of change by the original total and multiply by 100 to get the percentage.
 Percentage change can be shown by the following equation, where To is the original total and Tf is the final total.
 The same formula can be used regardless of whether the original total is larger than the final.

 (Tf − To) ÷ To × 100 = percentage change

 Say Mary had $557.00 in her bank account at the beginning of the month, and $415.00 in her bank account at the end of the month.
 First, subtract the original total from the final:

 Then divide by the original total, and multiply by 100:

-Because the percent change is negative, it shows that the percent change is a decrease--if the percent change is positive, the percent change is an increase.
+Because the percent change is negative, it shows that the percent change is a decrease.
+If the result had been positive, the percent change would have been an increase.
 So Mary's bank account has decreased by 25.5 percent.